 Whether you need to open a can of beans, slice up an apple, or fix a piece of gear, the Wingman has the tool you need to get the job done.

+Its stainless steel construction ensures it will hold up in the backcountry and be able to withstand typical trail abuse.
 I have used a Leatherman for decades dating back to my days on the farm and one thing I can attest to – they last!

-Make sure to read what other users think...
+Plus you can’t beat a 25 year limited warranty.
+Leatherman truly stands behind its products.
+Make sure to read what other users think…

 A compass is a backcountry essential — whether you’re setting out on a day hike or a weeklong expedition.